-By mentioning several times that she had been allowed to chose her own room,
+By mentioning several times that she had been allowed to chose her own room, she conveyed the impression that she was still amazed by this.
+She also described being allowed to reject one of the therapists assigned to her:

 I was told that I was going to have two people assigned to me and one of the people was someone that was at my interview, a man that I didn't like.
 I guess it wasn't dislike, it was just disappointment, I think because I didn't think he was a strong enough soul.
 I thought he was a nice guy.
 I think I told [Lynn] I didn't like this guy.
 In social situations, I probably wouldn't have done this, but there was something about being given somehow implicit permission to move one's "process."
 I don't know exactly what happened, but I think there was a third floor meeting and I was finally assigned Mark, which pleased me.